Evyweb/ioctopus/README.md

 import { DI } from './di';

 // Primitive
+// using strings
+const dep1 = container.get('DEP1'); // type will be the one you registered in your registry (string here)

+// or using symbols
 const dep1 = container.get(DI.DEP1); // type will be the one you registered in your registry (string here)
-// or using strings
-const dep1 = container.get('DEP1'); // type will be the one you registered in your registry (string here)
 ```

 ### Resolve the dependencies without the registry